wagtail-nest/wagtail-ab-testing/README.md

 // Set this to the domain name of your backend server const WAGTAIL_DOMAIN = "mysite.herokuapp.com";

+// Set to false if Cloudflare shouldn't automatically redirect requests to use HTTPS const ENFORCE_HTTPS = true;

 // Set this to the URL of the A/B testing API on your backend server.
 Don't forget the / at the end! const API_BASE = `https://${WAGTAIL_DOMAIN}/abtestingapi/`;